Leadership Team Represents Holy Spirit at St Patrick’s Cathedral

 We arrived, bright and early, at Thornbury Station,(8:00 – 8:15) where Ms Anne was already waiting with a warm cup of coffee.

-At around 8:20am, leadership team one hopped on the train and began the thirty minute journey to the city.
 We finally arrived after a very interesting ride and went on a HUGE and scary steep escalator that made you feel like you were flying.

 We strolled to the cathedral and saw lots of other schools that were invited too and ate our recess- while being entertained by bag-pipe players.